NaimAyat/UCLA_CS118/StudyGuide.md

 ### Network Layer
 1. What is the Internet service model?
    * "Best-effort service".
 Timing between packets is not guaranteed to be preserved, packets are not guaranteed to be in order, and the delivery of packets is not guaranteed.
+2. Compare VC (virtual circuit) and datagram networks.
+   * Virtual circuit:
+     * Connection-oriented; there is a reservation of resources like buffers, CPU bandwidth, etc. for the time in which a newly setup VC is going to be used by a data transfer session
+     * First packet goes and reserves resources for subsequent packets.
+As a result, all packets follow the same path during the connection
+     * Since all packets follow the same path, a global header is required only for the first packet
+     * Since all packets follow the same path, packets reach the destination in order
+     * Since each time a new connection has to be setup with reservation of resources and extra information handling at routers, VCs are costly to implement